google/deepvariant/docs/deepvariant-details-training-data.md

 both sides) of the capture BED and used that for generating training examples.
 We also added more `downsample_fraction`.

-<a name="vfootnote6">(6)</a>: PacBio is the only one we currently train and
+<a name="vfootnote6">(6)</a>: PacBio is the only one we currently uses HG002 in
-tune HG002.
+training and tuning.
 We hope to move this to the same best practice like the other ones in the future.

 ## WGS training data: